mintech-dot/GraphQLProductFetcher-Ts/README.md

 # GraphQL Product Fetcher

-This project demonstrates how to fetch products from a GraphQL API using Typescript.
+This project demonstrates how to fetch products from a GraphQL API using Typescript & GraphQl-Codegen.

 ## Table of Contents